mukeshmithrakumar/papyri/docs/BLOG.md

-Next the pdf to text extraction using ...................... .
 I initially wrote the text extraction in python using pdfminer but later when I looked into AWS services, I came across their text extractor, you can read more about it in [Section 2: Inference Engine]().
 For my purposes of just extracting the text, the AWS textractor and my textractor gave the same results but Amazons' textractor comes with other functionality like extracting images and tables, so if I choose to use those to help my summarizer later, it would be easy so I am going with AWS textractor for now with the tradeoff of cost.
 Below is my modified inference architecture with the AWS textractor component.
 Note that I am just showing only the extraction component.

 (AWS textractor architecture)

 Next I send the extracted text through a text cleaner to do some basic cleaning like removing the title, equations and the reference section.
 (I need to check this with abstract and reference keywords in the paper and see how it works)

 Below is a database where I am going to store some meta data that could be later used for making my model better:
 1. Paper title